mlanza/ai-literacy/README.md

 # AI Literacy Course

+This is a literacy course aimed at onboarding someone and imparting a holistic framework for understanding and leveraging AI.
+It’s not meant to be comprehensive, nor does it explore the many advanced prompting techniques.
+That can be pursued independently.

-This is a literacy course aimed at onboarding someone so he can begin to leverage AI.
-He has used a chatbot, is perhaps technical, but is not in the field of AI.
+Rather, the reader has used a chatbot, is perhaps technical, but is not in the field of AI.
 He knows what a prompt is.

 The course ascends 3 stages:

 * [101: Large Language Models](./101/)
 * [201: Practical Application](./201/)
 * [301: Systems Thinking](./301/)

-It’s not meant to provide a replete understanding of everything one might use AI to do, nor all the advanced prompting techniques one might explore.
-That can be pursued independently.
-Rather, it aims to build a holistic mental framework for understanding AI — and, more importantly, how to think about leveraging it.

 Though I am a proficient developer, I’m not an AI expert.
 What you’ll find here comes after putting a colossal effort into absorbing beginner and intermediate materials.
 It attempts to make sense of it in practical terms, to bring others up to a similar understanding, and build on fundamentals that hold up across use cases.